 The Company is the exclusive worldwide licensee of, and has patent applications pending for, numerous domestic and foreign patents.
-Due to the significant uncertainty associated with the successful development of one or more commercially viable drug product candidates based on the Company's research efforts and any related patent applications, all patent costs, including patent-related legal fees, filing fees and other costs are charged to operations as incurred.
-For the years ended December 31, 2021 and 2020, patent expenses were approximately \$2,259,000 and \$1,879,000, respectively.
-Patent expenses are included in general and administrative expenses in the Company's consolidated statements of operations and comprehensive loss.
+Due to the significant uncertainty associated with the successful development of one or more commercially viable drug product candidates based on the Company's research efforts and any related patent applications, all patent costs, including patent-related legal fees, filing fees and other costs are charged to general and administrative expense as incurred.
+For the years ended December 31, 2022 and 2021, patent expenses were approximately \$2,142,000 and \$2,259,000, respectively.